securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

        cd WORKSPACE.PATH

-2. Set up the aggregator node as the `Certificate Authority <https://en.wikipedia.org/wiki/Certificate_authority>`_ for the Federation.
+2. Set up the aggregator node as the `Certificate Authority <https://en.wikipedia.org/wiki/Certificate_authority>`_ for the federation.

  All certificates will be signed by the aggregator node.
-Follow the command-line instructions and enter in the information as prompted.
+Follow the instructions and enter the information as prompted.
 The command will create a simple database file to keep track of all issued certificates.

     .. code-block:: console

        fx workspace certify

-3. Run the aggregator certificate creation command, replacing **AFQDN** with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator node.
-Alternatively, you can override the apparent FQDN of the system by setting an FQDN environment variable (:code:`export FQDN=x.x.x.x`) before creating the certificate.
+3. Run the aggregator certificate creation command, replacing :code:`AFQDN` with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator node.

     .. code-block:: console